Medicare vs Medicaid

 headshot-transparent-background

-Regardless of age, income, or social standing, everyone faces the risk of illness and injury.
-This shared vulnerability necessitates a system that ensures access to medical care.
+the need for healthcare is universal?
+Regardless of age, income, or social standing, everyone faces the risk of illness or injury.
+This shared vulnerability demands the supply for medical care.

 "What are these programs, Medicare and Medicaid, really about?"